ghattisu/AC215_Bloodwise/scraping/README.md

 ## Prerequisites
 * Have Docker installed
 * Cloned this repository to your local machine https://github.com/ghattisu/AC215_Bloodwise
+* Modify `env.dev` to represent your Bucket and Project Name.

 ## Run LLM RAG Container